Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Configurators/Create or Convert to a Configurator.md

+# Create or Convert to a Configurator
-# Create a New Configurator
+## Create a New Configurator

 Follow these steps to create a configurator: